nicolodalvit/nicolodalvit.github.io/index.md

     <details><summary> <i>Abstract</i> </summary>
     <p align="justify">
-    We show that decreasing income tax progressivity causes an increase in the overall volatility of income in the economy.
-Our estimated search-and-matching model of the labour market is able to reproduce several stylized facts on the cyclical behaviour of income risk.
+    In this article we use Italian administrative data to study the role that a progressive income tax can play in redistributing cyclical risk from low to high wage workers and reduce the volatility of aggregate employment.
+We do this by developing and estimating a frictional model of the labor market with heterogeneous workers, aggregate shocks and a non-linear tax schedule.
+Our results show that eliminating income tax progressivity in Italy while maintaining the tax revenue fixed would come at the expense of the majority of workers.
+The current system of marginal tax rates is effective at reallocating cyclical income risk from low to high wage workers and reduces aggregate employment volatility by 18.5% compared to a counter-factual flat rate system.
     </p>
     </details>